 #48.
 Share your experience on a topic your readers might not know much about, like this post on the role of school governors.

 #49.
 Complete the 30 Days of Photography Challenge.

 #50.
 Share a quote.
 Quotes always go down well - you can check out my favourites HERE.

 #51.
 If you collect something, make a full checklist.

 #52.
 Or showcase your collection so far.

 #53.
 Write about the history of something.
-For instance, I've got a post on the history of paper.
+For instance, I've got posts on the history of paper and photography.